Operations - Image Scaling

 Rect

-This mode allows you to extract a rectangular portion of the image by providing the width and height of the fragment you'd like to extract and optionally a gravity parameter.
-The default crop gravity is center and you may use one of the following values: top-left, top, top-right, right, bottom-right, bottom, bottom-left, left.
+This mode allows you to extract a rectangular portion of the image by providing the width and height of the fragment you'd like to extract, and optionally a gravity parameter.
+The default crop gravity is center, and you may use one of the following values: top-left, top, top-right, right, bottom-right, bottom, bottom-left, or left.

 {